ryantd42/NY-Legislative-Git/2023/S4715A-2023/bill.md

- Introduced  by  Sen.  STEWART-COUSINS -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions
+ Introduced  by  Sen.  STEWART-COUSINS -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions -- committee discharged, bill amended, ordered  reprinted  as amended and recommitted to said committee

  AN  ACT  to  authorize  the  village of Dobbs Ferry to offer an optional twenty-year retirement plan  to  a  certain  police  officer  formerly employed by such village

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Notwithstanding any other provision of law to the contrary, Gabriel  Bonilla,  a  member  of the New York state and local police and fire retirement system, who is currently employed by Westchester county, who was employed as a police officer with the  village  of  Dobbs  Ferry from December of 2005 through January of 2015, and who, through no fault of  his  own,  failed to file a timely application to participate in the special twenty-year retirement plan contained in section  384-d  of  the retirement  and  social  security law, shall be given full credit in the
+Notwithstanding any other provision of law to the contrary, Gabriel Bonilla, a member of the New York state  and  local  police  and fire retirement system, who is currently employed by Westchester county, who  was  employed  as  a police officer with the village of Dobbs Ferry from December of 2005 through March 20, 2011, and who, through no  fault of  his  own,  failed to file a timely application to participate in the special twenty-year retirement plan contained in section  384-d  of  the retirement  and  social  security law, shall be given full credit in the